AyushSharma173/CodeSage/README.md

 # CodeGraph – Build & Query Code‑Dependency Graphs with Neo4j + LLMs

-> **Prototype status** – This is a research/portfolio project, not a production‑ready service.
+> **Prototype status** – This is a research project, not a production‑ready service.
 It works on small‑to‑medium Python repos (e.g. `psf/requests`, `sdispater/pendulum`).
 PRs are welcome!

 ---